This toolkit is the product of a collaborative effort between the Kroc Institute and Catholic Relief Services' Southeast East Asia Regional Office.

 The tools themselves can stand alone or augment established design, monitoring, evaluation and learning systems and practices.
 They are intended to help focus on dimensions specific to peacebuilding work and provide practitioners with resources for enhancing their creativity in developing context-specific learning, monitoring and evaluation systems.

-The overarching theme of the Toolkit is learning before, during and after implementation of peacebuilding programs.
-Download toolkit »
+The Toolkit includes resources to foster learning before, during and after implementation of peacebuilding programs.

 - Chapters one to three explore the connections between learning and effective peacebuilding practice, and suggest practices for reflection and learning as individuals and communities.